 Will the queen be marked?

 Queens will not be marked.
-Marking tools can be purchased separately.
+Marking pens can be purchased separately.

 There are a lot of things that you should consider prior to purchasing honey bees!
 This guide, in addition to further research, should help you decide if package bees, nucs, or queens are the right choice for you!